 - Is the workstation using one of our software licenses?

 - Is the workstation up to date with the latest antivirus signatures?

 Why Patch Management?

-Patch Management helps to safeguard Creighton owned computers and Creighton data from cyber criminals looking to exploit applications that are out of date.
-Patch Management keeps operating system software and applications up to date.
+Patch management helps to safeguard Creighton owned computers and Creighton data from cyber criminals looking to exploit applications that are out of date.
+Patch management keeps operating system software and applications up to date.

 What type of patches will be managed?

-DoIT will use LANDesk to determine which systems require Microsoft critical and recommended patches, as well as other third party software patches, such as: Adobe, Flash, and Java.
+The Division will use LANDesk to determine which systems require Microsoft critical and recommended patches, as well as other third party software patches, such as: Adobe, Flash, and Java.

 Will my workstation's performance be impacted when a patch is being installed?